alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Add users to a space

-Both org managers and space managers can grant a user access to a space by assigning a role to a user.
+Org managers can use the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login) (requires sign in) to grant a user access to a space by assigning a role to that user:

-To grant a user account access to a space, you can use the GOV.UK PaaS admin tool:

 1. Sign into the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login).
 1. Select the appropriate org.